MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Happiness is an effect of doing what you love, not an end goal to be achieved.
+> To live is the rarest thing in the world.
+Most people exist, that is all.
-> -- Celestine Chua
+> -- Oscar Wilde